amit584/maman14/README.md

-# The Open University Of Israel, Data structures assignment numner 14.
+# The Open University Of Israel, Data structures assignment-14.
 this program will merge linked lists from user input using a minimum heap.
 The input to the program will be k series of numbers, each of which is sorted in descending order.
 The output will be a single sorted series.